Selena Gomez Reveals Her Kidney Flipped and Other Dramatic Transplant Details

 Thankfully, both surgeries were successful.
 However, the friends had a long road to recovery.
 Gomez found a place where the two friends could recover together while they were on bedrest.
 Still, Raisa said having to lean on others during the healing process wasn't easy.

 "It was hard because you constantly needed to ask for help," she said.
-"I think one of the most humbling experiences was needing help to put on underwear.
+"I think one of the most humbling experiences was needing help to, like, put on underwear.
 We couldn't take showers by ourselves.
-It was a brutal process."
+I mean, it was a really brutal process."

 "You feel that Francia saved your life," Guthrie said to the former Disney star during the pre-taped interview.